Create Clean PDF Java: Underline Annotations with GroupDocs

 </dependencies>

-Important Note: Version 25.2 is the latest stable release as of writing.
-Always check the GroupDocs repository for updates, as newer versions often include bug fixes and performance improvements.
+Important: Version 25.2 is the latest stable release at the time of writing.
+Check the GroupDocs repository regularly for newer versions that include bug fixes and performance improvements.

 Licensing Setup (Don’t Skip This)

-For Production: Purchase a license and apply it in your application startup code.
-Without proper licensing, your production app will have limitations.
+Purchase a license and apply it during application startup.
+Without a valid license, production builds will be limited.

 Implementation Guide: Adding Underline Annotations